 By Endeja Carter

 The concern of returning to virtual learning and being back where they began last March is as yet a concern for students and the semester.

-After receiving some mixed messages over the summer about the status of school reopening, Maranda recently learned that her school’s campus decided to open for the fall semester.
+Maranda Sterling, a liberal studies major, began her senior year of college at WPU this fall after transferring from Wake Take two years ago.
 She ended up going virtual to attend remote classes for the semester.
 And like many college students, she is trying to stay motivated, and also missing out on the college experiences bothers her but feels like things are better for her this way.

-“College has been a safe space where I’m the most comfortable.
-I would be so much happier if I was there in person.
+“College has been a safe space where I’m the most comfortable,” said Sterling.
+“I would be so much happier if I was there in person.
 I had confidence in my routine, and I was always by friends who made me feel excited to start the day.
-With online learning, I just carry on about my day with no excitement or any emotion,” said Maranda Sterling a WPU senior.
+With online learning, I just carry on about my day with no excitement or any emotion.”

 Students shared that most of their professors are honoring mental health, and are more understanding of other things that could interfere with their work.

 “I think I’ve gained skills with handling procrastination and sticking to a schedule, which has caused me to be more organized this fall.
-The hardest part of online learning is staying interested and motivated.
-Without sticking to a schedule, I easily fall into a cycle of procrastination and feeling down.”
+The hardest part of online learning is staying interested and motivated,” said Randle.
+“Without sticking to a schedule, I easily fall into a cycle of procrastination and feeling down.”